Skip To Main Content

 2025-2026 School Year

-As part of the School Consolidation and Utilization Team (SCUT) process, the School Board approved a recommendation earlier this year directing SCUT to study the potential impact of closing Spinning and Waller Road Elementary Schools.
-This study includes developing an alternative housing plan for students currently residing within the affected attendance areas.
+As part of the School Consolidation and Utilization Team (SCUT) process, the School Board approved a recommendation earlier this year directing SCUT to conduct a feasibility study the potential impact of closing Spinning and Waller Road Elementary Schools.
+This feasibility study includes developing an alternative housing plan for students currently residing within the affected attendance areas.
 SCUT is scheduled to present a final report with findings and considerations to the Superintendent and School Board no later than January 2026, with preliminary updates planned for the December 12 School Board Study Session.

 Meeting Dates